gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

           ...
        end Config;

-The ``Config`` package exists in multiple forms for the various targets, with an appropriate script selecting the version of ``Config`` needed.
+You would write the ``Config`` package multiple forms for various targets, with an appropriate script selecting the version of ``Config`` needed.
-Then any other unit requiring conditional compilation can do a |with|
+Then, any other unit requiring conditional compilation can do a |with|
 of ``Config`` to make the constants visible.

 .. _Debugging_-_A_Special_Case: